 This is the reason why we build links the way we do, because in doing so we are not only future proofing our rankings, we are actually improving them when Google does implement these new algorithm updates they have been hinting at for so long.
 Once the technology is there this will be a very large part of the ranking algorithm and you will not only be ready but you will be miles ahead of the competition too.

 That’s it.
 That’s the exact strategy we use to build our links.
 Below is a bit more information on specific types of links we build and pros behind why we build each type.
-This is pretty technical so if you don’t want to get into the nitty gritty then here’s the place to get in touch!
+This is pretty technical so if you don’t want to get into the nitty gritty then here’s the place to get in touch, click the request a proposal link below and get in touch.

 The foundation of a link building campaign.
 This technique involves finding high authority websites relevant to your industry (or closely related) and reaching out asking to post on their site.
 This technique is most common when you do not have a lot of content that can be used for other link generation techniques.